Skip to Main Content

 Trade card for Wood, ladies shoe manufacturer, showing shop in Cornhill, London, around 1820Print of the interior of Ackermann's print shop, 1809

-Prints and trade cards (Image search Stores and shops) show the interiors and window displays of shops, conveying something of 18th and 19th century shopping practices.
-See A Nation of Shopkeepers
+Prints and trade cards (Search our online catalogue for Subject of illustration Stores and shops) show the interiors and window displays of shops, conveying something of 18th and 19th century shopping practices.
+See A Nation of Shopkeepers.

 Top: Trade card for Wood, London.
 JJ Coll: Trade Cards 3 (55)